hosikiti/streakist/README.md

 ## Testing Strategy

-The project tests complex business logic (such as streak calculation) for developer efficiency.
-In contrast, the UI components' tests are not included as they are straightforward and frequently changing.
+The project includes unit tests for complex business logic (such as streak calculation) using Jest.

 To run the tests, run the following command: